nadasalem155/image-processing/README.md

 streamlit run app.py

-3. Open the provided local URL in your browser.

-4. Upload an image and start editing interactively.
+3. Open the local URL in your browser to start editing interactively.